KassandraCar/Recursive-File-Indexer-and-Search-Tool-in-C/README.md

 ## Test Coverage & Validation
 This project has been tested using an autograder tests covering:

-LinkedList and HashTable modules
+LinkedList / HashTable Modules

-100% test pass rate for operations such as insertion, deletion, slicing, iteration, and sorting
+100% test pass rate for insertion, deletion, slicing, sorting, and iteration

-Verified memory safety using Valgrind (no leaks or invalid accesses)
+Valgrind: No leaks or invalid accesses

-File Parsing and Indexing Engine
+File Parser / Indexer

-All internal indexing components (DocTableReader, HashTableReader, QueryProcessor, etc.) passed correctness tests
+All core components (DocTableReader, HashTableReader, QueryProcessor) passed unit and integration tests

-Integration with .idx files validated via unit and functional tests
+Tested on small and large .idx files

-Multithreaded Web Server (http333d)
+Multithreaded HTTP Server

-All core components (ThreadPool, HttpConnection, ServerSocket, FileReader) tested for correctness and stability
+All modules (ThreadPool, HttpConnection, ServerSocket) tested for correctness, path safety, and HTML escaping

-Path safety and HTML escaping functionality verified

-✅ Memory safety confirmed via Valgrind in all modules ✅ Compiled successfully with -Wall -Wpedantic -std=c++17 and no warnings during test runs ❌ Known issue: filesearchshell CLI currently prints results in incorrect order — functional but not fully formatted
+✅ Memory safety confirmed via Valgrind in all modules

+✅ Compiled successfully with -Wall -Wpedantic -std=c++17 and no warnings during test runs

+❌ Known issue: filesearchshell CLI currently prints results in incorrect order — functional but not fully formatted